janis-rasa/social_serveless/README.md

 POST /login
 ```

 with email and password inside the request body.
-Available credentials for logins:
+Available credentials for login:

 | Email                      | Password |
 | -------------------------- | -------- |